shoelace-style/shoelace/docs/components/rating.md

 ### Labels

-Ratings are commonly identified in context, so a visual label isn't typically necessary.
-However, you should always provide a label for assistive devices.
+Ratings are commonly identified contextually, so labels aren't displayed.
+However, you should always provide one for assistive devices using the `label` attribute.

 ```html preview
 <sl-rating label="Rate this component"></sl-rating>